-You may have seen advertisements on TV from Medicare companies touting “Flex Cards” that provide you money to spend on various benefits including groceries and utilities.
-So, what are Medicare Flex Cards and what how can you get one?
+You may have seen advertisements on TV from Medicare companies touting “flex cards” that provide you money to spend on various benefits including groceries and utilities.

-Medicare Flex Cards are a form of ‘additional’ benefit provided by certain Medicare Advantage (or Part C) plans.
-The Flex Card is often a prepaid debit card (such as a visa) we with pre-approved amount loaded onto the card that can be used for payment for certain benefits.
+Medicare flex cards are a form of “additional” benefit provided by certain Medicare Advantage (or Part C) plans.
+The flex card is often a prepaid debit card (such as a Visa) with a pre-approved amount loaded onto the card that can be used to pay for certain benefits.

 The most common is typically an annual limit on the spend which can range from $250 – $1,000 and potentially more depending on the type of plan you enroll in.

 How to get your Medicare flex card

 To obtain a Medicare flex card, you must be enrolled in Medicare and have a Medicare Advantage Plan that includes the flex card as a benefit.

 flex cards are not an optional “add-on.”
 Your plan will either have it or not, so if you are interested in flex card benefits you need to bring this up to the licensed agent that is helping you.

 It’s important to note that plans with flex cards are not available in all areas of the country and not all plans will have the flex card benefit as it is up to the carrier to provide it.